andreasabel/inCode/entry/practical-dependent-types-in-haskell-2.md

 `Nat` (the kind), `[Integer]` (the type) with `[Nat]` (the kind), etc., and it does it with simple applications of type families (here’s a [nice tutorial on type families](https://ocharles.org.uk/blog/posts/2014-12-12-type-families.html) courtesy of Oliver Charles, as a refresher).
+With it, we can convert any normal value `x` of type `a` to a singleton representing type `x` with kind `a`.

 We now have enough to write our `randomONet`: